Wil Myers Player Props: Reds vs. Rays

 Wil Myers At The Plate

-- He has gone deep in one of 15 games, and in 3.3% of his plate appearances.
+- He has hit a home run in one of 16 games, and in 3.1% of his plate appearances.

-- In four games this year (26.7%), Myers has picked up an RBI, including two games with multiple runs batted in.
+- Myers has driven in a run in four games this year (25.0%), including two games with multiple runs batted in.

-- He has scored at least once five times this season (33.3%), including one multi-run game.
+- He has scored at least one run five times this year (31.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.